pcampeti/SGWBProbe/README.md

 ### Available sensitivity curves and response functions
 The strain sensitivity curves as a function of frequency for the experiments used in the paper are included in the `files/` folder in `.npz` format.
-Their content can be easily unpacked through a simple script
+Their content can be easily unpacked through a simple script, e.g for the LISA experiment
 ```python
 LISA = np.load(op.join(op.dirname(__file__),'files/S_h_LISA_xcosmo.npz'))
 LISA_freq = LISA['x']